blended-zio/blended-zio-site/content/blended_usecases.md

 * No messages must be be lost
 * Messages must be tracked from _shop entry_ to _shop exit_ with enough information to gather business case related statistics for message processing
 * All routing information is parametrized and if required must be kept in message headers
-* The _dispatcher_ must not modify the message content nor shall it be required to read it
+* The _dispatcher_ must not modify the message body nor shall it be required to read it
 * The message providers must be pluggable, so that migration between JMS providers is possible
-* The _dispatcher_ ideally does not have knowledge whether it processes messages originating from JMS or some other messaging backbone such as Kafka or an AMQP or MZTT capable backbone.
+* The _dispatcher_ ideally does not have knowledge whether it processes messages originating from JMS or some other messaging backbone such as Kafka or an AMQP or a MQTT capable backbone.
 For testing purposes messages might be generated or read from the file system.

 ### Proxying

-More and more backend application offer REST services rather than JMS.
-As some of the remote application move at a different speed in terms of their development, in some cases a protocal mapping JMS <-> REST is required.
+More and more backend applications offer REST services rather than JMS.
+As some of the shop applications move at a different speed in terms of their development, in some cases a protocol mapping JMS <-> REST is required.
 This mapping shall be configrable, so that new use cases can be adopted without coding.

 Within the shop architecture, the protocol mapping should be available to all _containers_ as services within the _shop container_.